Go Ad-Free

 Do Statins Cause Nerve Pain?

 Most clinicians would say no. There is virtually nothing in the clinical trial data about peripheral neuropathy.
 This complication comes on slowly.
 If researchers are not looking for it patients might not report it.
 We have no idea how common this side effect might be.
-All we have is the FDA’s acknowledgement that peripheral neuropathy has been reported as a postmarketing adverse reaction.
+All we have is the FDA’s acknowledgement that patients and providers have reported peripheral neuropathy as a postmarketing adverse reaction.

 What’s your experience?
 Please share your story in the comment section below.